Intoxicated Demons: The EP

 Intoxicated Demons: The EP is the debut extended play by American hip hop trio The Beatnuts.
-It was released in April 20, 1993 via Violator/Relativity Records.
+It was released on April 20, 1993, via Violator/Relativity Records.
 Recording sessions took place at Variety Recording Studio in New York and at LGK Studios in New Jersey.
 It features one guest vocalist, V.I.C., on the track "World's Famous".
 Two singles, "Reign of the Tec" and "No Equal", were released in promotion of the album.
 The album was received positively for its diverse beats and comedic lyrics.
 Its cover art was inspired by the cover of Hank Mobley's The Turnaround!.

 It peaked at number 50 on the US Billboard Top R&B/Hip-Hop Albums chart, and its single "Reign of the Tec" peaked at number 50 on the US Billboard Hot Rap Songs.